Lafayette-FSAE/scada/manual.md

 ### Watcher

-The instruction parser would, by default, receive most of its instructionss from client programs, which would in turn receive instructions from the User, who would make decisions about which comands to send by viewing the incoming data.
+The instruction parser would, by default, receive most of its instructions from client programs, which would in turn receive instructions from the User, who would make decisions about which commands to send by viewing the incoming data.
 This forms a feedback loop for doing certain kinds manual system control.
 However, there will most likely be a need for an additional, automatic feedback loop which can take place at a higher frequency and without user intervention.

 In theory, a client could be written to perform such a task, but it would not continue to run after it was disconnected.
 Instead, a dedicated service should be written, which regularly polls the Redis server for the state of the car, and makes decisions about what commands to send based on this data.
 It could be configured as a list of condition, instruction pairs, and would be useful for things like opening the safety loop during emergency conditions.